quarkusio/quarkus/CONTRIBUTING.md

 not being invalidated correctly in some cases.
 To run a build with a new instance of the server you can use `./mvnw install -Dnative-image.new-server=true`.

+### MicroProfile TCK's

+Quarkus has a TCK module in `tcks` where all the MicroProfile TCK's are set up for you to run if you wish.
+These includes tests to areas like Config, JWT Authentication, Fault Tolerance, Health Checks, Metrics, OpenAPI, OpenTracing, REST Client, Reactive Messaging and Context Propagation.

+The TCK module is not part of the main Maven reactor build, but you can enable it and run the TCK tests by activating the Maven Profile `-Ptcks`.
+If your work is related to any of these areas, running the TCK's is highly recommended to make sure you are not breaking the project.
+The TCK's will also run on any Pull Request.

+You can either run all of the TCK's or just a subset by executing `mvn verify` in the `tcks` module root or each of the submodules.
+If you wish to run a particular test, you can use Maven `-Dtest=` property with the fully qualified name of the test class and optionally the method name by using `mvn verify -Dtest=fully.qualified.test.class.name#methodName`.

 ### Test Coverage

 Quarkus uses Jacoco to generate test coverage.
 If you would like to generate the report run `mvn install -Ptest-coverage`,